 - EB-2 Regular PERM labor certification

-Over the years our clients have come from universities, government research institutions and private industry from coast to coast — to name just a few: Harvard University, Columbia University, Georgia Tech, University of Southern Florida, Purdue University, The University of Michigan, The University of Missouri at Columbia, Northwestern University, The University of Chicago, The University of California at San Diego, Berkeley, and Los Angeles, and many more large and small universities and colleges.
-We also serve clients from research institutions such as Fermilab and Argonne National Laboratory.
+Over the years my clients have come from universities, government research institutions and private industry from coast to coast — to name just a few: Harvard University, Columbia University, Georgia Tech, University of Southern Florida, Purdue University, The University of Michigan, The University of Missouri at Columbia, Northwestern University, The University of Chicago, The University of California at San Diego, Berkeley, and Los Angeles, and many more large and small universities and colleges.
+I also serve clients from research institutions such as Fermilab and Argonne National Laboratory.

 - immediate relatives of US citizens

 - immediate relatives of legal permanent residents

 My family-based temporary visa practice serves the needs of fiancé(e)s and spouses living abroad who need visas such as K-1 and K-3 visas to enter the United States.

 Please contact the Evanston law office by email with questions about your legal needs and issues.
 Provide as much information as possible regarding your inquiry.
 While this contact does not serve to establish an attorney/client relationship, it will allow my office to begin a preliminary assessment of your case.
 Your communication will be kept confidential.